SHRbharat/HelloWorld/public/blogs/react-19-future-of-component-development.md

 ------------------------------------------------------------------------

-## 📌 What's New in React 19?
+## What's New in React 19?

 ### 1. Improved Server Components

-Server Components reduce client bundle size by keeping heavy logic on the server.
+Server Components `int x = 10` reduce client bundle size by keeping heavy logic on the server.
 React 19 introduces: